 A slightly less serious example, but still in and of itself a What the Hell, Hero? moment is when Tobias is at a dance with Rachel, in his human morph, and she tries to trap him in it so they can have a normal relationship.
 Tobias doesn't exactly call her out on it, because part of him isn't entirely convinced she wasn't right.

-Later, Elva calls out Eragon for his actions (namely, trying to reverse the magic that he had just done, which got rid of Elva's compulsion to help those in pain) by comparing him to Gallbatorix.
+Later, Elva calls out Eragon for his actions (namely, trying to cast a spell to more completely undo the enchantment he'd placed on her, after she said she preferred to leave it as it was) by comparing him to Galbatorix.
 This seems to have more of an effect on him.

 As with many, many things in the Inheritance Cycle, this is highly subjective.
 Especially the situation with Sloan.
 But one What the Hell, Hero? cannot be denied, and that is the nameless soldier in Feinster who calls out Eragon for helping to perpetuate a brutal war when the majority of the empire just wants to go about their lives.

 Perhaps the best WTTH? in Inheritance is the poor soldier Eragon and Arya meet on their way back to the Varden.
 "Why are you doing this, you're a monster!" he screams as he surrenders.
 Eragon still murders him because "he was a threat"

 In Nineteen Eighty-Four, Winston Smith joins what he thinks is the resistance movement against "Big Brother."
 The supposed leader of the resistance, O'Brien, questions him on what he's willing to do for the movement.
 Smith agrees to everything O'Brien asks, including rape, murder, arson, terrorism, and even throwing sulfuric acid into an innocent child's face.
 Later on when it is revealed that O'Brien is a double agent working for Big Brother, he plays a tape of Smith confessing to this in order to destroy Smith's claims of moral superiority.